edgeq/meraki-mockup/README.md

 # Site Mockup for Meraki Room Chicago

-Mockup of an updated website for Meraki Room Chicago salon.
+Mockup for an proof-of-concept web app for Meraki Room Chicago salon.

-Currently, a squarespace site exists at MerakiRoomChicago.com.
-This new site will simplify what the current site offers.

 ## Project setup
 ```